 From credit to defence

-If JPMorgan gives the market an early read on the consumer, credit quality and business activity, the defence names are telling a different story.
-This is the point where the focus starts to shift, away from the credit cycle and towards government-backed demand.
+If JPMorgan gives the market an early read on the consumer, credit quality and business activity, the defence names may be telling a different story.
+This is the point where the focus may start to shift from the credit cycle to government-backed demand.

 In a market still shaped by geopolitical risk, that matters.
-Long-dated programmes can help support revenue visibility even when the broader outlook looks less certain.
-That is one reason the sector remains firmly on the watchlist.
+Long-dated programs can help support revenue visibility, even when the broader outlook looks less certain.
+That is one reason the sector remains on the watchlist.

 $LMT| Q1 2026 REPORTING PERIOD